mobxjs/mobx-react/README.md

 Please check [mobx.js.org](https://mobx.js.org) for the general documentation.
 The documentation below highlights some specifics.

-### `observer(componentClass)`
+### `observer(component)`

-Function (and decorator) that converts a React component definition, React component class or stand-alone render function into a reactive component, which tracks which observables are used by `render` and automatically re-renders the component when one of these values changes.
+Function (and decorator) that converts a React component definition, React component class, or stand-alone render function, into a reactive component.
+A converted component will track which observables are used by its effective `render` and automatically re-render the component when one of these values changes.

+#### Functional Components

+`React.memo` is automatically applied to functional components provided to `observer`. `Observer` does not accept a functional component already wrapped in `React.memo`, or an `observer`, in order to avoid consequences that might arise as a result of wrapping it twice.

+#### Class Components

 When using component classes, `this.props` and `this.state` will be made observables, so the component will react to all changes in props and state that are used by `render`.

-Note that `observer` automatically applies `React.memo` to any functional component you pass to it, however class components should extend `PureComponent` instead of `Component`
+`ShouldComponentUpdate` is not supported.
+As such, it is recommended that class components extend `React.PureComponent`. `Observer` will automatically patch none pure class components with an internal implementation of `React.PureComponent` if necessary.

 See the [MobX](https://mobxjs.github.io/mobx/refguide/observer-component.html) documentation for more details.